Metatranscriptomics

 Metatranscriptomics is the set of techniques used to study gene expression of microbes within natural environments, i.e., the metatranscriptome.

 While metagenomics focuses on studying the genomic content and on identifying which microbes are present within a community, metatranscriptomics can be used to study the diversity of the active genes within such community, to quantify their expression levels and to monitor how these levels change in different conditions (e.g., physiological vs. pathological conditions in an organism).
 The advantage of metatranscriptomics is that it can provide information about differences in the active functions of microbial communities that would otherwise appear to have similar make-up.

 Introduction

 The microbiome has been defined as a microbial community occupying a well-defined habitat.
 These communities are ubiquitous and can play a key role in maintenance of the characteristics of their environment, and an imbalance in these communities can negatively affect the activities of the setting in which they reside.
 To study these communities, and to then determine their impact and correlation with their niche, different omics approaches have been used.
-While metagenomics can help researchers generate a taxonomic profile of the sample, metatrascriptomics provides a functional profile by analysing which genes are expressed by the community.
+While metagenomics can help researchers generate a taxonomic profile of the sample, metatranscriptomics provides a functional profile by analysing which genes are expressed by the community.
 It is possible to infer what genes are expressed under specific conditions, and this can be done using functional annotations of expressed genes.